james-huang/james-huang.github.io/_posts/2015-12-27-how-to-use-your-go-pro.md

 categories: lifestyle
 ---

 I have had a GoPro for about a year.
 I’ve noticed that many people who own GoPros don’t use them often (or very well).
-This christmas, after seeing more people I know get them I’ve decided to write up my learnings from using a GoPro.
+This Christmas, after seeing more people I know get them I’ve decided to write up my learnings from using a GoPro.